iFengZhao/ghost-game/doc/Developer's doc.md

 There are other methods in the class and they are utility functions.
 You may refer to the docstrings for these functions.
 ## User interaction walkthrough
 Once the play_ghost.py was executed, a Trie object with data from text file will be created.
 This Trie object will be passed when a Ghost class is instantiated.
-The game starts by showing a welcome message (via the static method `welcome` in the Ghost class)
+The game starts by showing a welcome message (via the static method `welcome` in the Ghost class).
+Players will then be asked whether they would like to check the rules (via the static method `show_rules` in the Ghost class). players will then be asked to enter their name once ready (two names need to be different).
+And these two names will be used to instantiate two Player objects, which will then be used to instantiate a Ghost object.
+The main method in the Ghost class `play` will be executed, and players will be prompted to enter qualified letters.
+Certain message will be shown to the player to indicate whethe they have made a correct entry, a valid move, their strike counts, and the game result.
+Once a round of game is ended.
+Players will be asked whether they would like to continue to play.
+Otherwise, the program will exit with a thank you message.
 ## Known issues
 Currently none.
 ## Next steps